“Women, particularly during the menopause transition,

 What antiviral medicines are available to treat shingles?

-In Shingles (Herpes Zoster): About Shingles – Prevention and Treatment: Treatment the CDC explain:
+In Shingles (Herpes Zoster): About Shingles (Herpes Zoster) – Treatment and Recovery the CDC explain:

 “Several antiviral medicines are available to treat shingles: